senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Create custom helm values files

-:thinking: In this step Helm template files are populated with actual values.
+:thinking: In this step, Helm template files are populated with actual values.
 There are two methods of accomplishing this.
 Only one method needs to be performed.